 - The criminalization of homelessness is morally, ethically and legally unacceptable.

 - People experiencing homelessness must be actively engaged in leading the movement to end homelessness.

-- We believe that amplifying the voice of those who have experienced homelessness can dispel myths and improves public policy.
+- We believe that amplifying the voice of those who have experienced homelessness and providing public education can dispel myths and improves public policy.

-- Public policy makers and elected leaders must be held accountable for systemic and structural issues related to homelessness, hunger, income inequality and health care disparity at the state, local and national level.
+- Public policy makers and elected leaders must be held accountable for systemic and structural issues related to homelessness, hunger, income inequality and health care disparity at the local, state and national level.

 - We believe that attitudinal changes can create the political and moral will to end homelessness.